Masterton Curiosities

 The earliest Family in the Old Parish Records

-Whilst Hugo and William were the earliest known family inferred from chartulary records, the earliest family record in the Registers of Scotland Old Parish Records is:
+Whilst Hugo and William, father and son, were the earliest known family inferred from chartulary records, the earliest family record in the Registers of Scotland Old Parish Records is:

 - Robert Mastirtoun married to Jonat Dullie (or Dulie or Dwlie) in Dunfermline on 13 August 1564